surajvm1/surajv311.github.io/_posts/2020-07-27-insight-to-get-post-nodejs2.md

 With this, we have successfully created a basic backend server that can perform get/post requests.
 In simple words, GET is used to fetch information, and POST is used to push information.

-> I hope this simple article on get/post request has been a good read!

 ---------------------